-Best holiday rental deals in the Isle of Wight
+Best holiday rental deals on the Isle of Wight

-Recommended holiday lettings in the Isle of Wight
+Recommended holiday lettings on the Isle of Wight

-Rent a holiday apartment, home or cottage in the Isle of Wight: from £28 per night
+Rent a holiday home, apartment or cottage on the Isle of Wight from just £28 per night

 Best holiday homes with a patio or terrace

-Popular holiday rental amenities in the Isle of Wight
+Popular holiday rental amenities on the Isle of Wight

 Price and Availability Index in Isle of Wight

-Holiday Letting Price Information in the Isle of Wight
+Holiday Letting Price Information on the Isle of Wight

-This graph displays the average prices for the next twelve months in the Isle of Wight.
-Prices in a week of July (27/07 - 03/08) go up to £158 per night, which is the highest average price in the next 12 months.
-Prices are more affordable in January (12/01 - 19/01).
+This graph displays the average prices for the next twelve months on the Isle of Wight.
+Prices during one week in August (03/08 - 10/08) go up to £147 per night, which is the highest average price in the next 12 months.
+Prices are more affordable in March (09/03 - 16/03).

-Holiday Home Availability Information in the Isle of Wight
+Holiday Home Availability Information on the Isle of Wight

-Check out the graph above to find out how many holiday rentals are available in the Isle of Wight (in %).
-So far, the week with the least available rentals in the Isle of Wight is in December (22/12 - 29/12).
-It will be easy to find a holiday home that suits you in a week of November (24/11 - 01/12), as 68 of the rentals are still available.
+Check out the graph above to find out how many holiday rentals are available on the Isle of Wight (in %).
+So far, the week with the least available rentals on the Isle of Wight is in July (27/07 - 03/08).
+It will be easy to find a holiday home that suits you in one week in October (12/10 - 19/10), when 85 of the rentals are still available.

-Explore this dramatic island with an Isle of Wight cottage
+Explore this dramatic island with a comfortable Isle of Wight holiday cottage

-The island is between a 10-40 minute boat ride away: where you travel and how fast is up to you.
-Foot passengers can hovercraft across (Southsea to Ryde), ferry across with Wight link (Portsmouth-Ryde), Red Funnel (Southampton-West Cowed), or join the slightly longer car ferries.
+The island is a 10- to 40-minute boat ride away from the mainland: where you travel and how fast is up to you.
+Foot passengers can hovercraft across (Southsea to Ryde), ferry across with Wightlink (Portsmouth-Ryde), take the Red Funnel (Southampton-West Cowed), or join the slightly longer car ferries.
 These leave with Wightlink (Portsmouth-Fishbourne) and the one-hour Red Funnel service (Southampton-East Cowes).

-With a wide range of Isle of Wight holiday rentals available, you can choose to be in the towns, coastal areas, and remote countryside.
-Bearing this in mind, please ensure that you check the island’s Southern Vectis service information before booking your Isle of Wight holiday home.
-Although the island has extensive bus coverage, you may find it more convenient to reach your secluded retreat by car, which you can hire or bring along on the ferry.
+With a wide range of Isle of Wight holiday homes available, you can choose to be in the towns, coastal areas, and remote countryside.
+It's a good idea to check the island’s Southern Vectis bus service information before you book your Isle of Wight holiday letting - the island has extensive bus coverage, but you should make sure you'll be able to get to your holiday home by bus ahead of time.
+Alternatively, you may prefer to reach your secluded retreat by car, which you can hire or bring along on the ferry.

-Crab on chips: Dining on the Isle of Wight
+Crab on chips: what to eat on the Isle of Wight

-Cooking in your Isle of Wight holiday rental is easy, whether you are barbecuing at a campsite or firing up the oven.
+There are plenty of self-catering holiday lettings available, so cooking in your own cosy Isle of Wight holiday cottage will be easy, whether you are barbecuing outside or firing up the oven.
 Try local farm shops for supplies: Briddlesford Lodge for ‘Buttercup Milk’ and cheese, Farmer Jack’s for continental meats and pies, and Brownrigg’s Farm for hog roasts and pickles.

 Stay on the beach (Ventnor Haven Fishery) or head inland (Seafood Corner) to sample crab on chips – seemingly the island’s unofficial dish – before you leave.

 Wherever you stay, your Isle of Wight holiday home is sure to be near a piece of history either millions of years, or decades, old.
 Animals and people alike have left their mark across the island.
-In roughly chronological order, the dinosaurs came first, leaving us fossilised footprints at Hanover Point and fossilised remains along the western coast.
+The dinosaurs came first, leaving us fossilised footprints at Hanover Point and fossilised remains along the western coast.
 To learn about them, get transported back in time at Dinosaur Isle at Sandown, or join one of the number of organised tours along the beach.

 Despite being just across the Solent in East Cowes, Queen Victoria’s family revelled in the privacy of Osbourne House, which combines beautiful interiors with insights into their family life.
 To blast back into the modern world, visit the Needles Old Battery and New Battery to learn about secret rockets and admire its sea views.

-Natural attractions: down on the beach and up in the sky
+Natural attractions on the Isle of Wight: down on the beach and up in the sky

 Everywhere is walking country here, but the western coast is particularly scenic: brush up on Tennyson’s poems before embarking on the Tennyson Trail and head to Freshwater Bay.